-At Antea Social, every palatable sip of your tea is the result of their dedication to bring you the best tea sourced directly from all across the Orient.
+At Antea Social, every palatable sip of your tea is the result of their dedication to bringing you the best tea sourced directly from all across the Orient.

 Through their tea, they encourage you to slow down, embrace the present, brew a cuppa and partake in an experience that transcends mundane reality.
 Amidst all the clutter in our world today, they hope you'll find some time to reconnect with yourself and your loved ones.
 Their teas are sourced directly from the tea makers whenever possible, conveying stories from makers to drinkers. â€‹